 Where did you get your records?

-Terri: I was a big Blues fan and because Belfast was a port, Dougie Knight’s record shop would be getting all these American imports in second hand.
+Terri: I was a big Blues fan, and because Belfast was a port, Dougie Knight’s record shop would be getting all these American imports in second hand.
 There were easily thirty record shops in Belfast in those days.
 Smithfield was a great place for picking up second-hand records.
-I remember the day that I sent away for my first record – when I first heard it I didn’t know who sang it.
+I remember the day that I sent away for my first record – when I first heard it, I didn’t know who sang it.
 It was ‘San Francisco Blues’ by Jesse Fuller.
-I remember going to the Post Office and getting a postal order and filling it in and then it came in the post.
+I remember going to the Post Office and getting a postal order and filling it in, and then it came in the post.
 I still love that record – even Eric Clapton does a good version on MTV Unplugged.

 What are you doing with yourself now that Good Vibrations is closed?

 I like a lot of old French music from being a kid and going to people’s houses and hearing it.
-I was invited to Grenoble which apparently is really beautiful, near the Swiss border and they advertised I was coming – then I had a stroke a month after I got out of the hospital, so we had to make a wee film to send them explaining why I couldn’t go and why I would be missing all the ‘French future Mrs Hooleys’ and apparently it went down a bomb.
+I was invited to Grenoble, which apparently is really beautiful, near the Swiss border.
+They advertised I was coming – then I had a stroke a month after I got out of the hospital, so we had to make a wee film to send them explaining why I couldn’t go and why I would be missing all the ‘French future Mrs Hooleys’ and apparently it went down a bomb.
 They sent me lovely wine and pate and all sorts of stuff.
 This mystery hamper arrived – I thought a bomb or something had arrived!
 We filmed me opening it up – it was a pleasant surprise.